LCAS/rasberry_coordination/docs/StageList.md

     -> __init__
        | .: | Class initialisation for populating default values
-       |    | Save row ends to the contact details

     -> _start
        | .: | Stage start, called when this is the active stage.